infrared flame detector principle

 An optical flame detection system is well suited for highly hazardous industrial areas like refineries, gas pipelines & pumping stations, storage depots (solvents, alcohols, paints), offshore platforms, printing plants and also every ATEX classified areas (explosive atmosphere).

-These fire-outbreak monitoring units are particularly efficient for hydrocarbon (fuel, gasoline, jet fuel), methane, LPG, hydrogen, polypropylene fire detection as well as paper fire in printing plants for example.
+These fire-outbreak monitoring units are particularly efficient for hydrocarbon - combustible gas - (fuel, gasoline, jet fuel), methane, LPG, hydrogen, polypropylene fire detection as well as paper fire in printing plants for example.

 different types of optical flame detector sensor